tomjorquera/thesis/README.md

 * `hooks` -- contains scripts executed by the VCS
 * `libs` -- LaTeX library files used for the document
 * `scripts` -- various scripts I created in an attempt to procrastinate on my thesis
-* `sources` -- the source files of my thesis`
+* `sources` -- the source files of my thesis

 Build
 -----

-The thesis is written in LaTeX, with bibliography in BibTeX format, thus adequate compilers are required for both format.
+The thesis is written in LaTeX, with bibliography in BibTeX, thus adequate compilers are required for both formats.
 For convenience, a build.sh script is present at the project root.
-The script assume both pdflatex and bibtex to be present in your PATH.
+The script assumes both pdflatex and bibtex to be in your PATH.

 To run the script: